- Food and Cooking»

 When using cutters, make sure to dip them in flour, so dough doesn't stick to them.

-When you just can't be bothered with any kind of fuss, you can make what I call Lazy-Daisy biscuits.
+When you just can't be bothered with any kind of fuss, and you don't want to use biscuit cutters, you can make what I call Lazy-Daisy Biscuits.

 Quick Square Biscuits